nus-cs2113-AY1920S2/tp/docs/team/trishaangelica.md

 ## Overview

-SHOCO is a desktop application used for the managing and planning of shopping lists and budgets.
+SHOCO is a desktop application used for managing and planning of shopping lists and budgets.
 Users interact with it through the use of a command-line interface (CLI), the program is written in Java and has bout 5 kLoC.

 ## Summary of Contributions
 * **Major enhancement 1:** Included the **ability to edit items** in the shopping list.